VIP Brother season 1

 VIP Brother 1 was the first season of the celebrity version of the Bulgarian reality television show Big Brother.
 In it, the Housemates are only famous people.
 The show follows the original Big Brother rules, but with some changes.
 For example, in VIP Brother, the show's duration is shortened to a month.
 The nominations and evictions are twice a week.

 The show started on 13 March 2006 and ended on 10 April 2006.
 The hosts were Niki Kanchev and Evelina Pavlova.
 The show was aired on Nova Television.
 The winner was the pop-folk singer Konstantin, who was voted by 78% of the audience.
 He won 50,000 leva.

 Housemates

 12 Housemates entered the House on Day 1.

 Damaskin

 Damaskin Dukov "Dim" is a manager (currently TV host).
 He entered the house on Day 1 and finished fifth in the finale on Day 29.
 After his participation in VIP Brother 1, Damaskin became host of the show Big Brother's Big Mouth.

 Dimitar

-Dimitar Marinov "Mityo Pishtova" ("The Gun") is a showman.
+Dimitar Marinov "Mityo Pishtova" is a showman.
 He entered the house on Day 1 and finished fourth in the finale on Day 29.